agiliq/building-api-django/docs/access-control.rst

         "error": "Wrong Credentials"
     }

-Another way to create this login endpoint is using :code:`obtain_auth_token` method provide by DRF
+Another way to create this login endpoint is using the :code:`obtain_auth_token` method provided by DRF.

 .. code-block:: python